ewe2/ewe2.ninja/source/content/_cno.md

 see that "hexagrams.r" appears.
 That also tells us that C is being used as "r" and "a" are file handle flags: r for reading and a for text output.

 All this is at the end of the file, which tells us that there will be mostly library code appended by the linker, and references to it will be resolved in the preceding code, so it will be useful to find those addresses to find the system calls in the code.

 #### Code-hunting

-The C compiler in V7 emitted code for the V7 assembler to translate; this means it output code intended for the syntax of that assembler! <kbd>as</kbd>
+The C compiler in Unix emitted code for the Unix assembler to translate; this means it output code intended for the syntax of that assembler! <kbd>as</kbd>
 had some significant differences from the standard macro assembler from RT-11, particularly with input/output syntax.
 This is useful, because that gives us